CompCogNeuro/CompCogNeuro.github.io/content/neuron.md

 I_l = g_l \left(E_l-V_m\right)
 $$

-(only the subscripts are different).
+(only the subscripts are different in all of these equations).

 Next, we can add together these three different currents to get the **net current**, which represents the net flow of charged ions across the neuron's membrane (through the ion channels):